 Brian Book, President of Book Zurman Inc., is a Desert Storm, disabled veteran who saw the need for computer software within the community for the VA (Veteran’s Administration) to share information with third party healthcare organizations.
 Passionate about improving the lives and health of future members of the military and veterans alike, Book sought out to find a solution.

 “I had an invested interest in the success of the VA because I am a customer and consumer of the VA product.
 I always want to do whatever I can to help the veteran community receive the best healthcare that is possible.
 That healthcare largely happens in the VA but also in the private community and the ability for the VA to share that information in the community is very important,” Book said.

-The Florida SBDC at Pinellas County specifically helped Book Zurman Inc. with its CVE (Certified Veteran Enterprise) certification, a certificate that verifies the company as a disable veteran owned small business and gives support for funding and financing.
+The Florida PTAC at Pinellas County Economic Development specifically helped Book Zurman Inc. with its CVE (Certified Veteran Enterprise) certification, a certificate that verifies the company as a disable veteran owned small business and gives support for funding and financing.